Xilinx/VVAS/3.0/source/docs/common/gstreamer_plugins/plugin_vvas_xfunnel.rst

 vvas_xfunnel
 =============

-The ``vvas_xfunnel`` VVAS Gstreamer plug-in serializes data on its sink pads by iterating through all of them in a round-robin fashion.
-If a sink pad has a buffer available, it sends the data on the source pad.
-If a sink pad does not have data available, the plug-in will wait for a user-configurable amount of time before moving on to the next sink pad.
+vvas_xfunnel gstreamer plug-in serializes data on its sink pads, it iterates all the sink pads in round robin order, if sink pad has buffer available; it sends it on the source pad, else the plug-in will wait for preset (user configurable) time, by that time also if data is not available the plug-in will skip that sink pad and it will probe next sink pad.

-When a new sink pad is added or removed from the ``vvas_xfunnel`` plug-in, it sends custom events to notify the ``vvas_xdefunnel`` plug-in to create or destroy source pads.
-Each buffer includes metadata that enables the ``vvas_xdefunnel`` plug-in to determine which source pad the buffer should be sent to.
+Whenever new sink pad is added to or removed from this plug-in, it sends custom events to notify ``vvas_xdefunnel`` to create or destroy source pads.
+Metadata on each buffer is attached to enable ``vvas_xdefunnel`` plug-in to decide the source pad to which that buffer has to be sent.

-The vvas_xfunnel plug-in can support a maximum of 256 sink pads connected to it.
+At max ``vvas_xfunnel`` can have 256 number of sink pads connected to it.

 ``vvas_xfunnel`` supports all caps.

 Refer ``vvas_xdefunnel`` plug-in which de-serializes these serialized data and pushes them to the output pads.
 For ``vvas_xfunnel`` implementation details, refer to `vvas_xfunnel source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/gst/funnel>`_

 This plug-in supports: